-On that note, we wish to create awareness among our readers and patients on the types of cancers, our department of gynecology deals with.
+On that note, we wish to create awareness among our readers and patients on the types of cancers, our department of gynaecology deals with.

-An uncontrolled growth of abnormal cells that originate from the reproductive organs is known as gynecologic cancer.
-Gynecologic cancers include cervical, ovarian, uterine/endometrial, vaginal and vulvar cancers.
+An uncontrolled growth of abnormal cells that originate from the reproductive organs is known as gynaecologic cancer.
+Gynaecologic cancers include cervical, ovarian, uterine/endometrial, vaginal and vulvar cancers.

-It is important to understand that every woman is at a risk of developing a gynecologic cancer.
+It is important to understand that every woman is at a risk of developing a gynaecologic cancer.

-Given below are the descriptions of the causes and types of gynecologic cancers,
+Given below are the descriptions of the causes and types of gynaecologic cancers,

 - Cervical Cancer:Your cervix has two main types of cells: squamous and glandular cells, when they face abnormal changes, they are likely to result in cervical cancer.
 Cervical cancers are majorly caused by a persistent infection caused by a virus called Human Papillomavirus (HPV), for which people are given a vaccine.